Footpath Maintenance Public Access Way

 Maintenance includes brush cutting, pruning of overgrown vegetation, litter removal, weed control, lighting, and footpath damage.

 These are generally caused by a deterioration due to usage, water penetrating the sealed surface and age.
-To prevent further deterioration.
-Once a pothole has been reported, the City will act on it as soon as possible.
+To prevent further deterioration, please report a pothole so that the City can act on it as soon as possible.

-Crack sealing works within the City will be prioritised, in conjunction with the road resurfacing programme, based on condition assessment of the road audit report done every five years.
+Crack sealing works within the City will be prioritised, in conjunction with the road resurfacing program, based on the condition assessment of the road audit, which is conducted every five years.

-Generally, road resurfacing occurs from road condition surveys conducted every five years by an external consultant, who is also responsible for carrying out the works and notifying residents at least 10 days before commencement of work.
+Generally, road resurfacing occurs from road condition surveys conducted every five years by an external consultant.
+The external consultant is also responsible for carrying out the works and notifying residents at least 10 days before commencement of work.
 Notification will include timeframes and estimated completion.